Struggling to get interviews?

 - The purpose of the award, and the reason you won

-- Quantify the scale of the award (For example, how many nominees were there, or was the competition regional or international?)
+- The scale of the award (e.g., how many nominees were there, or was the competition regional or international?)

 When you make your resume, put your awards in the section where they’re most relevant.
 For example, list an education award in the education section and a professional award in the work experience section.
 This way, you’re embedding awards within their relevant context, providing evidence for your qualifications.

-Academic awards show a hiring manager that you care about the quality of your work and have the drive to achieve at a high level.
-Not only can academic awards demonstrate your qualifications in a specific field, but they can also highlight many of your other skills – for example, a strong work ethic and the ability to achieve long-term goals.
+Academic awards show an employer that you care about the quality of your work and have the drive to achieve at a high level.
+Not only do academic awards demonstrate your qualifications in a specific field, but they also highlight many of your other skills — for example, a strong work ethic and the ability to achieve long-term goals.

 - Perfect attendance record